mozilla/anodejsholidayseason/fantastic-front-end-performance-2.md

-# Fantastic front-end performance, part 2: caching dynamically-generated content with etagify
+# Fantastic front-end performance, part 2: caching dynamic content with etagify

 You might know that [Connect](https://github.com/senchalabs/connect) puts [ETags](http://en.wikipedia.org/wiki/HTTP_ETag) on static content, but not dynamic content.
 Unfortunately, if you dynamically generate i18n versions of static pages, those pages don't get caching headers at all--unless you add a build step to pregenerate all pages in all languages.
 What a lame chore.